Archive for the ‘gay mother’ Category

 Here I was in a parking lot telling way too much information to a total stranger, and I was stunned at the idea that someone could think I was a kidnapper.
 After all, I was in West Hollywood, gay central.
-Surely this man had heard of two women, two moms, having a baby together.

 I tried to sooth my son with, “It’s’ okay, it’s okay,” as I opened the rear door of my car to put him in the carseat.
 The man wasn’t budging.
 I supposed I could have asked my son to tell the man who I was, but the way my son was throwing a fit who knows what he might have said.
 What could I do?
 I had already told the man my life story in 20 seconds.
 I focused on loading my son into the car, but with two men staring down his mom — and by now my heart beat racing and me exuding shaky nerves — my son was completely rattled.
 He refused to go into the carseat.